CSC-510/WeatherBot/README.md

 // })();
 ```

-You can run `node weather.js` and confirm you can properly read the weather information.
+You can run `node weather.js` and confirm you can properly retrieve the weather information.

 ## Understanding Bots in Mattermost